-Source: LICN225T (Service Level) Note: Results include taxi driver licenses, taxi plate holder licenses and business licenses.
-Comment: Ottawa does not report on this measure.
-The Region of Waterloo is an upper-tier OMBI participant that issues taxi-cab, vehicle for hire, salvage yard and second hand shop licenses.
-Unlike single-tier municipalities, Waterloo does not issue business licenses; therefore Waterloo's results have been removed from the median for comparability purposes.
+Source: LICN225T (Service Level)

+Note: Results include taxi driver licenses, taxi plate holder licenses and business licenses.

+The Region of Waterloo issues taxi-cab, vehicle for hire, salvage yard and second hand shop licenses only; and they do not issue business licenses.
+Therefore, Waterloo's results have been removed from the median for comparability purposes.

 What is the total cost per license issued?

-OMBI Total Cost per License Issued (includes amortization)
+Fig 19.3 Total Cost per License Issued (includes amortization)

-Source: LICN305T (Efficiency) Note: Results include taxi driver licenses, taxi plate holder licenses and business licenses.
-Comment: Ottawa does not report on this measure.
-The Region of Waterloo is an upper-tier OMBI participant that issues taxi-cab, vehicle for hire, salvage yard and second hand shop licenses.
-Unlike single-tier municipalities, Waterloo does not issue business licenses; therefore Waterloo's results have been removed from the median for comparability purposes.
-20 Long Term Care What is the Service?
+Source: LICN305T (Efficiency)

+Note: Results include taxi driver licenses, taxi plate holder licenses and business licenses.

+The Region of Waterloo issues taxi-cab, vehicle for hire, salvage yard and second hand shop licenses only; and they do not issue business licenses.
+Therefore, Waterloo's results have been removed from the median for comparability purposes.

+20 Long Term Care

 Long Term Care (LTC) Services provide quality resident-focused care within municipal LTC homes and offer programs that meet the needs of individuals who are no longer able to live independently.
 The goal is to maximize quality of life and safety for residents.

 Each municipality is required by legislation to operate a LTC home.
 Operators can also include charitable and private sector organizations.
 All LTC operators are provincially funded and governed by the same legislation and standards set by the Ministry of Health and Long Term Care (MOHLTC).

 Some municipalities provide community programs, e.g. adult day services, homemakers and meals on wheels, which provide support to clients and family caregivers.
 These services enable many clients to remain independent in their own homes.
-Specific services include:

-- Provision of 24-hour nursing and personal care - Proper dietary and nutritional assessments - Stimulating recreational and social activities - Quality housekeeping and environmental services Influencing Factors:
+- Provision of 24-hour nursing and personal care - Proper dietary and nutritional assessments - Stimulating recreational and social activities - Quality housekeeping and environmental services

-Costs: LTC facility costs can be a misleading efficiency measure unless costs are weighted and adjusted for acuity levels, wage differentials, funding changes, qualitative outcomes and service levels.
+Costs: The LTC Home costs can be a misleading efficiency measure unless costs are weighted and adjusted for acuity levels, wage differentials, funding changes, qualitative outcomes and service levels.
 For the purpose of reporting OMBI data costs are adjusted for acuity levels only.

-Location: Municipal and District homes in Northern communities hold a significant proportion of the LTC beds provided in the area.
+Location/Supply: Municipal and District homes in Northern communities hold a significant proportion of the LTC beds provided in the area.
 Without municipal participation, some areas of the province would have limited access to LTC services.
+Conversely, Municipal and District homes in some southern and urban communities make up a smaller proportion of overall LTC beds given the significant number of LTC beds operated by other provider types.
+As a result, this may lead to greater choice of long term care homes in these communities.

-Municipal Facility Mix: Some municipalities administer LTC facilities while others have a mix of facilities, supportive housing, and community and day programs.
+Municipal LTC Home Mix: Some municipalities administer LTC homes while others have a mix of homes, supportive housing, and community and day programs.
 These are distinct services with significantly different cost structures.

-Provincial Standards: Ministry imposed funding reduction if facility occupancy levels fall below 97%.
-Staffing Mix: Costs are affected by staffing levels, the ratio of registered vs non-registered staff and the case mix index (CMI).
-Long Term Care How many citizens aged 75 and over have access to long-term care?
+Provincial Standards: Ministry imposed funding reduction if LTC home occupancy levels fall below 97% for long stay beds.

+Staffing Mix: Costs are affected by staffing levels, the ratio of registered vs. non- registered staff and the case mix index (CMI).

+Long Term Care

+How many citizens aged 75 and over have access to long term care?

 Fig 20.1 Percent of LTC Community Need Satisfied

-Source: LTCR105 (Community Impact) Note: The need for Long-Term Care beds is influenced by the availability of other services, e.g. hospital beds, complex continuing care, other community care services, supportive housing, adult day spaces, etc. These services are designed to work together to provide a continuum of health care for citizens.
+Source: LTCR105 (Community Impact)

+Note: The need for LongTerm Care beds is influenced by the availability of other services, e.g. hospital beds, complex continuing care, other community care services, supportive housing, adult day spaces, etc. These services are designed to work together to provide a continuum of health care for citizens.

 How many municipal bed days are available for citizens 75 years of age or over?

 Fig 20.2 Municipal Long Term Care Facility Bed Days per Population 75 Years of Age and Over